This page has to some extent been superseded by pages on Australia's energy future and South Australia's energy future, both written in August 2018.

 depend on a combination of costs, political pressures and idiologies, and

 Coal- and gas-fired generation can be made less environmentally damaging if we are willing to pay substantially higher prices for our electricity.
+(Even by 2019 geosequestration of the carbon dioxide emissions of fossil fuelled power stations was not an economic practicality.)

 What variables are involved?The options are discussed below; follow the links.